Nifilat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

-[4-print_float.py](./4-print_float.py) - Complete the source code in order to print the float stored in the variable number with a precision of 2 digits.
+[4-print_hexa.py](./4-print_hexa.py) - Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)

+- You can only use one print function with string format
-- You can find the source code [here](https://github.com/holbertonschool/0x00.py/blob/master/4-print_float.py)
+- You can only use one loop in your code
-- The output of the program should be:
-  - Float:, followed by the float with only 2 digits
-  - followed by a new line
-- You are not allowed to cast number to string
+- You are not allowed to store numbers or strings in a variable
-- You have to use f-strings
+- You are not allowed to import any module

 [5-print_string.py](./5-print_string.py) - Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.